dbt-labs/jaffle-shop-classic/README.md

 ![Jaffle Shop ERD](/etc/jaffle_shop_erd.png)

-The lineage of all objects involved in this project:
+The following diagram represents the lineage of all objects involved in this project:

 ![Jaffle Shop Lineage](/etc/jaffle_shop_lineage.png)